-“I deeply believe that public and cultural diplomacy – which has always been my focus as diplomat – are brilliant tools for enhancing partnership, friendship and understanding among nations.
+“I deeply believe that public and cultural diplomacy – which has always been my focus as a diplomat – are brilliant tools for enhancing partnership, friendship and understanding among nations.
 We organised numerous cultural events in the last year, including the Chopin Festival and Polish Film Festival in Belgrade and Niš.
 We are particularly proud of having brought together the Polish City of Wrocław and the Serbian City of Novi Sad – the first being the European Capital of Culture in 2016 and the second preparing to take on this title in 2021.

 “I am looking forward to an exciting year ahead in Serbia.
 More work is to be done so that we can intensify our friendly bilateral relations and increase Poland’s presence in Serbia.
 In doing so, we will be building on the special relationship that has always existed between our nations.”

 Further Deepening of Economic Cooperation And Economic Diplomacy